London to Lambrook Walk

 What time does the walk start?

+The 10km route starts from the Thatched Tavern Pub, Cheapside.
 This 10km route is mostly flat, with a total elevation gain of 96m.

 Duration